SarvarKh/ofn-wiki/Releasing.md

     Hi all, just letting you know that we just released [version number] :tada:.
     You can read more about it here: https://github.com/openfoodfoundation/openfoodnetwork/releases/tag/[version number]
     ```
-* Create the `transifex` branch again to allow new translations to be published there: `git fetch origin master && git push origin FETCH_HEAD:refs/heads/transifex`

 ## Who has the release power :zap: :muscle: